The Ultimate South Africa Itinerary: 2 Weeks

 • Explore Robben Island where Nelson Mandela was imprisoned for 18 years.
 It is an island in Table Bay and a UNESCO World Heritage Site

 • Plan a day trip to the Cape of Good Hope – a rocky headland on the Atlantic Coast of Cape Peninsula.
-The picturesque Chapman’s Peak Drive will take you all the way to Cape Point where the Atlantic and Indian Oceans meet.
+The picturesque Chapman’s Peak Drive will take you to Cape Point where the Atlantic and Indian Oceans meet.
 En route, take a stop-over to admire the African penguins at Boulder’s Beach.

 • Visit Western Cape Winelands – one of the world-renowned wine regions that produce excellent, distinctive wines.
 There are three main regions – Stellenbosch, Paarl, and Franschhoek.
 Pick one of them, take a tour of the different vineyards in that area, and indulge in some wine tasting.

-• Head to the colorful neighborhood of Bo Kaap, take some striking pictures and grab dinner at a Cape Malay restaurant.
+• Head to the colorful neighborhood of Bo Kaap, take some striking pictures, and grab dinner at a Cape Malay restaurant.

 • Take a boat ride to admire the Cape Fur seals at Hout Bay.
 On weekends, local vendors and artisans come to the Bay Harbor Market to sell their products.